 The Type 105 race car was developed from the Esprit with the following changes:

-Lotus additionally used the World Challenge series as a test bed for the Esprit’s upcoming ABS system.
+Lotus used the World Challenge series as a test bed for the Esprit’s upcoming ABS system.
 At the Laguna Seca race, one of the Type 105s was fitted with the new Lotus-designed three channel ABS system, while the other Type 105 ran without ABS.
 The Esprit fitted with ABS outperformed the non-ABS car, and from Road Atlanta onwards both cars were fitted with the system.

 SCCA used a weight handicapping system for World Challenge, hence the minimum weight of the Lotus was raised after successive wins.